kstenerud/concise-encoding/ce-structure.md

     */
     @"mailto:someone@somewhere.com"

+    "a" = "We're inside a string, so /* this is not a comment, it's part of the string! */"

     "data" =
     // A comment before some binary data
     |u8x 01 02 03 // A comment inside the binary array